 Have Reliable Transportation

 AWP Volunteer Park Rangers will receive a shirt and baseball style hat or visor after completing an orientation training.
 Additional training will also be available on topics such as First Aid, CPR and trail construction and maintenance.
-We will start accepting applications for the Spring 2013 season in January.
 Please e-mail email@example.com for information.

 Programs or Classes

 Mighty Milers Youth Running Program (Fall) - Based in Annapolis area elementary schools, this six-week running program begins in late September (meets twice per week) and introduces young athletes to the three pillars of fitness: cardio-pulmonary, strength and flexibility training.
 Schools train on their own then meet for an all-school track meet to celebrate their success.
 If you're interested in participating, please e-mail Jennifer Jennings at firstname.lastname@example.org or Samantha Gilmore at email@example.com.

 Revolution Kids (Spring and Fall) - This youth bike mechanic program is in need to adult volunteers who are interested in learning bike mechanic skills and helping youth to gain competency in these skills, contact Samantha Gilmore at firstname.lastname@example.org or Corporal Craig Medley at email@example.com.

 Splash (Spring and Fall) - In this learn-to-swim program high school teens learn to teach swim lessons, and earn community service hours while they teach.
 A win for the community and much-needed service hours for the teens!
 Contact Samantha Gilmore at firstname.lastname@example.org.